MASH-Mushroom-Automation/MASH-Grower-Mobile/BACKEND_INTEGRATION_GUIDE.md

-# Backend Integration Guide for M.A.S.H.
-Grower Mobile App
+# Backend Integration Guide for MASH Grow Mobile App

 ## Overview
 This document outlines all the backend integration points in the Flutter mobile application.
 Each section corresponds to specific API endpoints from the NestJS backend.